Academic:

 Get in touch:

-I am actively seeking collaborators on learning theory, statistics and ML.
+I am actively seeking collaborators on machine learning theory and statistics.
 Please send me an email if you are interested in working together!
+I’m always happy to chat.

 Email: shirley.liu [at] stats.ox.ac.uk, xiaoqi.shirley.liu [at] gmail.com